jangko/msgpack4nim/msgpack.org.md

 * if ref value is nil, it will be packed into msgpack nil, and when unpacked, usually will do nothing except seq[T] will be @[]
 * if ref value not nil, it will be dereferenced e.g. pack(val[]) or unpack(val[])
 * ref subject to some restriction. see **restriction** below
-* ptr will be treated like ref
+* ptr will be treated like ref during pack
+* unpacking ptr will invoke alloc, so you must dealloc it

 *circular reference*:
 altough detecting circular reference is not too difficult(using set of pointers), the current implementation does not provide circular reference detection.
 If you pack something contains circular reference, you know something bad will happened